tangaza/Tangaza/README.md

 git-buildpackage --git-ignore-new --git-builder=debuild -i\.git -I.git -us -uc

-which pops out a .deb into the parent directory.If you want to convert it do:
+which pops out a .deb into the parent directory.
+Add that parent directory to your apt source.list by moving into the directory and running

-cd ..

-sudo alien -r --scripts tangaza_1.0-1_all.deb
+$ sudo dpkg-scanpackages . /dev/null | gzip -c9 > Packages.gz

+and then add this line to /etc/apt/sources.list

+deb file:///the/directory/with/the/deb /

+Resynchronize the package index files from their sources

+$ sudo apt-get update

+and install

+$ sudo apt-get install tangaza